p-gw/CitrusBuilder.jl/docs/src/tutorials/multi_language.md

 # Constructing multi-language surveys

 In some cases [constructing basic surveys](basic.md) is insufficient and one is required to build multi-language surveys.
-Multi-language surveys can be created in LimeSurveyBuilder.
+Multi-language surveys can be created in CitrusBuilder.

 As an example consider a continuation of the [Constructing basic surveys](basic.md) tutorial where we built a survey for a statistics 101 course.
 In this survey we asked for